 How to choose

 If you want a fun, zero-friction first encounter, start with a game (Gandalf, GPT Prompt Attack, Wiz).
 If you want a recognized credential and can pay, look at HackTheBox or HackAPrompt.
-If you want to understand why attacks work and to practice defense on a structured path — for free, in English or Arabic — that is the gap PromptTrace is built to fill.
+If you want to understand why attacks work, why preconfigured defenses fail, and how to mitigate those failures on a structured path — for free, in English or Arabic — that is the gap PromptTrace is built to fill.
 Here is each option in detail.

 Lakera Gandalf